 5. Build to last a lifetime

-A good training equipment should be your training buddy for life, weight vest is no exception.
-Premium material and lifetime support makes sure our product stands the best chance to last their longest lifespan.
+Good training equipment should be your training companion for life.
+Premium material and lifetime support make sure our weight vest stands the best chance to last their longest lifespan.

 That’s why we use Cordura fabric to enclose the thick TPE foam with professional lining.
-You can train vigorously with the vest and it will still look almost the same even after years of usage (we’ve a 2 years old vest and still going strong).
+You can train vigorously with the vest and it will still look almost the same even after years of usage (we’ve got a 2 years old vest that still going strong).

 If something goes wrong with your weight vest (or any other product from us), and it is not due to wear and tear.
 Don’t fret, it is protected with our proud lifetime warranty.
 We’ll send you a new one!

 What does a weight vest do

 Okay, now you know what does it take to be a good weight vest.
 But what is the purpose of using one?
 Working out with weighted vest gives you bigger gain by training harder, in a shorter time.
 Burn fat, build muscle, skill progression, and more.

 The lesser the gravity has effect on you, the stronger you are.
 It is simple as that.

 So training with a weighed vest is reverse-engineering the process.
 You add extra weight during a training session for a period.
 After that, you will immediately notice two things:

 - Your muscles are exhausted at deeper extend.